To What Type of Logic Does the "Tetralemma" Belong?: Appendix I. A second-order application of anhomomorphic logic?

-The analysis given in the body of the paper applies naturally to all but the last example cited at the outset (about causation), and it would explain why these questions were posed in fourfold form.
-But if that were the whole story, then the answer to any given tetralemma should be a selection of one of the four alternatives, (1)$-$(4), as the correct one.
-What then are we to make of the fact [3] that (unlike Gotama, who refused to answer at all) Nagarjuna in his writings rejected all four of the alternatives?
+The analysis given in the body of the paper applies straightforwardly to all but the last example cited at the outset (about causation).
+If you accept it, it explains why these questions were posed in fourfold form.
+But if that were the whole story, then the answer to any given tetralemma should be a selection of one of the four mutually exclusive and exhaustive alternatives, (1)$-$(4), as the correct one.
+According to [13], the answers have indeed been like that in many cases.
+But in other cases, all four have been accepted or all four rejected, notably in the work of \Nagarjuna, who (unlike Gotama, who refused to answer at all) in his writings rejected all four of the alternatives [3].

-Perhaps, as is commonly suggested, Nagarjuna was simply trying to express a mystical rejection of analytical thought itself.
+Perhaps, as is commonly suggested, \Nagarjuna was simply trying to express a mystical rejection of analytical thought itself.
 However, it seems worth pointing out that anhomomorphic logic opens up another interpretation, perhaps consistent with the mystical one, but not really requiring it.
-Namely one can imagine that Nagarjuna's blanket denial represents a kind of ``second order'' application of anhomomorphic logic, one that reasons anhomomorphically, not just about ``reality as such'', but also about the logical processes employed to grasp that reality.
+Namely one can imagine that \Nagarjuna's blanket denial represents a kind of ``second order'' application of anhomomorphic logic, one that reasons anhomomorphically, not just about ``reality as such'', but also about the logical processes employed to grasp that reality.

 When one is dealing with two propositions $A$ and $B$ (whether or not they are mutual negations so that $B=\Abar$), there will be four possible combinations of affirmation and denial of each, as explained above, i.e. four possible combinations of $\phi(A)$ and $\phi(B)$.
-When one is dealing with not two but four propositions, there will be 16 possible combinations, including the one that denies all four.
-Nagarjuna could be opting for this last combination in respect of the four ``second-order propositions'' listed above as (1)$-$(4).
-It is natural to regard these as of second order since they are in some sense ``propositions about propositions'', speaking not just about ``first order events'', but about the values of $\phi$ on these ``events''.
-[Thus, for example, one might try to symbolize the denial of alternative (3) by writing $\phi(\,\phi(A)=\phi(\Abar)=1\,) \,=\, 0$.]
+When one is dealing with not two but four propositions, there will be 16 possible combinations, including the one that denies all four. \Nagarjuna could be opting for this last combination in respect of the four ``second-order propositions'' listed above as (1)$-$(4).
+It is natural to regard them as of second order since they are in some sense ``propositions about propositions'', speaking not just about ``first order events'', but about the values of $\phi$ on these ``events''.
+Thus, for example, one might try to symbolize the denial of alternative (3) by writing $\phi(\,\phi(A)=\phi(\Abar)=1\,) \,=\, 0$.